Rent Due Date Calculator

 Why can the schedule total differ from the standard annual total?

 The standard annual total uses fixed payment counts for comparison.
-The schedule total is a calendar-based rollup from your as-of date through the selected end date, which can span partial years.
+The generated schedule counts only dates before the exclusive end boundary.